 The second question is even more perplexing.
 If the Stagirite considered these logical works to be so intrinsically instrumental to his vast philosophical project, why, when we survey his physical, psychological, metaphysical and ethical/political treatises – and even his incomplete Poetics – do we find nary a reference to them?
-If we are busily building the edifice of philosophy with our hammer, saw, screw driver, pliers and all the other tools of a well-stocked toolbox, shouldn’t we catch sight – at least on occasion – of their active and indispensable role in producing the structure? (“Hand me a hammer.”
+If we are busily building the edifice of philosophy with our metaphorical hammer, saw, screw driver, pliers and all the other tools of a well-stocked toolbox, shouldn’t we catch sight – at least on occasion – of their active and indispensable role in producing the structure? (“Hand me a hammer.”
 “Now I need the pliers.” etc.) We don’t, and one wonders why.

 His point is this: the intellect seems to do in an immaterial way what the hand does in a material way.
 The mind too “grasps” something; it too is in the service, as it were, of the “tools” it wields (concepts, judgments, arguments, hypotheses, etc.).
 However, the versatility and adaptability of the material hand is still limited by its very materiality.
 Although it is indicative, a “sign” of our rational nature (along with the face, as Aristotle asserts), it still cannot do everything.

-This “animation” means that it is open to, and quite literally alive to all being, capax universi (“capable of everything,” in the somewhat over-the-top words of Thomas Aquinas).
+This “animation” means that it is open to, and quite literally alive to all being, capax universi (“capable of everything,” in the words of Thomas Aquinas).
 Through it, the soul “becomes all things” in the sense that its immaterial form permits it to be in-formed by any and all reality within its experience.
 It can become, intentionally (i.e., in an immaterial mode of being that signifies, that thus “tends toward” a reality beyond it) what the things known are in reality (i.e., in the extra-mental world of things).

-All this explains why logical studies are considered instrumental, not just in the sense that you need a certain proficiency in them in order to think coherently in the sciences of the real, but also because they study the very intellectual “hand” of the human soul.
+This would explain why logical studies are considered instrumental, not just in the sense that you need a certain proficiency in them in order to think coherently in the sciences of the real, but also because they study the very intellectual “hand” of the human soul.
 The Greek word Aristotle uses to say “tool of tools” is the very word the tradition has employed to refer to logic: organon.
 The hand is the “organon of organons.”
 The mind, in turn, is the “idea of ideas, or the form of forms.”
 From applying, analogically, the notion of organon (tool) to that of the “form” of the intellect (its eidon), the further step of calling logical studies a tool is a short one.

 That intellectual organ exists only in order to reach out to reality.
-Its reach is so complex, so rich with articulations (not unlike, and yet so much more than the fingers of a hand), and the discourses it produces so multi-faceted in the ways in which thought can be logikon (“logical”), Aristotle delves deeply and extensively into its world, exploring how it works, and why.
+But its reach is so complex, so rich with articulations (not unlike, and yet so much more than the fingers of a hand), and the discourses it produces so multi-faceted in the ways in which thought can be logikon (“logical”), Aristotle delves deeply and extensively into its world, exploring how it works, and why.
 He does this by “taking it apart” (the root meaning of the word “analysis”; thus, his name for logic: “analytics”).
-This is the reason he spends so much time with this study, because it is so interesting in itself and so revealing of the way in which nous works.
+This is the simple reason he spends so much time with this study, because it is so interesting in itself and so revealing of the way in which nous works.

-Now, to the extent we are thinking coherently, and allowing the realities we encounter in sensation to enter into and temper our cognitive faculties, these “second intentions” have a tendency to function invisibly.
+Now, to the extent that we are thinking coherently, and allowing the realities we encounter in sensation to enter into and temper our cognitive faculties, these “intentions” have a tendency to function invisibly.
 They are transparent to the realities to which they provide access, like the lenses in a pair of glasses, or the pane of glass in your living room window.
 You look through them and not at them.
 It is only when the lenses crack, or a rock sails through your window pane, or when things simply get dirty, that you pay any attention to the glass.
-Likewise, it is only when thinking goes awry, or becomes uncertain of itself, that we need to reach for the toolbox of logic.
+Likewise, it is only when thinking goes awry, or becomes uncertain of itself, that we need to reach deeply into the toolbox of logic.
 In the same way, we only call the carpenter who built the house to come back for an additional visit when the house needs repairs.
 As it turns out, Aristotle’s substantive treatises about reality are rarely in need of such repairs.